 - All ingredients are vegan, dairy-free, oil-free, and gluten-free.

-- Quinoa-There are many different types of quinoa to choose from.
+Quinoa: There are many different types of quinoa to choose from.
 Feel free to use the kind you like best.
-I used white quinoa, but I also love using multi-color quinoa.
+I used white quinoa, but I also love using multi-colored quinoa.

-- Onion-I used a red onion because I like the added color, but you can also use a white of yellow onion.
-Dice finely.
+Onion: I used a red onion because I like the added color, but you can also use a white or yellow onion diced finely.

-- Garlic Powder to rub on the zucchini before baking.
+Garlic Powder: Rubbed on the zucchini before baking.

-- Sage, Thyme, and Rosemary for the stuffing.
+Sage, Thyme, and Rosemary: Added to the stuffing.
 Use dried or fresh.
 I used dried.
 If using fresh, double the amount.

-- Salt and Pepper to taste.
-Since this recipe uses vegetable stock and soy sauce, you won’t need to add much additional salt.
-Taste before adding.
+Salt and Pepper: Since this recipe uses vegetable stock and soy sauce, you won’t need to add much additional salt—taste before adding.

 - Baking pan to bake the stuffed zucchini.

-- Sauté pan to make the quinoa walnut stuffing.
+- Sauté pan or large skillet to make the quinoa walnut stuffing.

 - Cutting board and chopping knife to prepare the vegetables